 The registered office of Bank BGŻ BNP Paribas S.A. is located at Kasprzaka 10/16 in Warsaw.
 The Bank is registered in Poland, by the District Court for the capital city of Warsaw, 12th Commercial Division of the National Court Register, under number KRS 0000011571.
-The duration of the parent company and other entities of the Group is unlimited.
+The duration of the Bank is unlimited.